What Hairstyle Goes With What Dress? Here’s the Full Guide

 ✔ Match the mood

-A sleek bun will not suit a flowy bohemian dress.
-Loose braids will clash with a sharp, modern outfit.
+A tight, slicked-back bun looks weird with a flowy boho dress.
+Loose braids don’t make sense with a sharp, structured outfit.

-Think about where you are going and what fits the feel of the event.
+Think about where you’re going and what fits…

 Save this article for later! 👇👇